 - Approved for some cover but not all

 - Approved with a premium loading†

-† A premium loading is an extra premium amount applied due to your medical history.
-At AustralianSuper we don’t apply the loading but we’ll still record it and let you know what it is.
-You may need to know this in the future if you transfer your insurance cover to another fund.
+† A loading is an extra cost applied to your cover due to your medical history.
+Under our insurance policy, we don't charge the loading, so you won't pay any extra.
+But, we'll still record it and let you know what it is.
+If you apply for cover with another fund or insurer, you'll need to tell them about the loading.